juliogomez/netdevops/pyATS.md

 It can be integrated into CICD pipelines (implemented via integration servers like GitLab or Jenkins), other frameworks (like Robot, for almost-natural language stateful tests definition), or even interact with ChatBots (ChatOps).

-It also integrates _beautifully_ with VIRL topologies, so you can focus only on what you want to test.
+It also integrates _beautifully_ with VIRL topologies, and we will show you how to do it so you can focus only on what you want to test in your network.

 [pyATS Documentation](https://developer.cisco.com/docs/pyats)